-Anyone who doesn’t think that the images broadcast to Americans twenty-four hours a day over the airwaves need only ask why companies would be willing to pay millions of dollars for the right to broadcast a thirty second commercial during the Super Bowl.
+Anyone who doesn’t think that the images broadcast to Americans twenty-four hours a day over the airwaves have profound consequences on behavior of viewers need only ask why companies would be willing to pay millions of dollars for the right to broadcast a thirty second commercial during the Super Bowl.
 You can bet they are intimately familiar with the power of television if they are willing to spend that kind of money.
-American industry doesn’t engage in wasteful spending unless it’s to pay for million dollar anniversary parties for CEOs and their wive; they make sure every dollar that goes out brings in at least two.
+American industry doesn’t engage in wasteful spending unless it’s to pay for million dollar anniversary parties for CEOs and their wives; they make sure every dollar that goes out brings in at least four.
 Shaping the minds of viewers doesn’t end with commercials, however.
 All television shows engage in ideological teaching and reality TV is no different; in fact, it’s more egregious than most.

 “Reality television” is reinforcing several ideologically unsound messages that are molding the minds of its young fans.
 These messages would make any Republican proud.
 Among the dangerous messages that reality TV sends out are those regarding the vital—yet misguided—importance of competition, how society continues to stress the value of image over ability, and how education is becoming more and more of an obsolete factor in whether one is successful or not.